 Sante Fe, N.M.

 Artemisio Romero y Carver is a high school senior at New Mexico School for the Arts—and a climate activist.
-He is the co-founder and policy director of Youth United For Climate Crisis Action (YUCCA), a local nonprofit that trains young activists in social and environmental justice organizing and supports intergenerational campaigns to advance climate justice, transformative education, sustainability, democracy, and civil rights.
+She is the co-founder and policy director of Youth United For Climate Crisis Action (YUCCA), a local nonprofit that trains young activists in social and environmental justice organizing and supports intergenerational campaigns to advance climate justice, transformative education, sustainability, democracy, and civil rights.
 To make it easy for young people to engage in action, YUCCA endorses candidates, lobbies for legislation, and organizes protests, giving their youth advocates a powerful introduction to active citizenship.
-His writing has appeared in numerous publications and in Spring 2020, Arte was named Santa Fe’s youth Poet Laureate and earned First Place in Specialty Articles during the New Mexico Press Women’s 2020 Communications Contest.
+Her writing has appeared in numerous publications and in Spring 2020, Arte was named Santa Fe’s youth Poet Laureate and earned First Place in Specialty Articles during the New Mexico Press Women’s 2020 Communications Contest.

 Gitanjali Rao, 15